carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 A tiny package may consist of a single library with a single file, and not use any further features of the `package` keyword.

-It is often useful to have a physical separation the API from its implementation.
+It is often useful to use separate files for the API and its implementation.
 This may help organize code as a library grows, or to let the build system distinguish between the dependencies of the API itself and its underlying implementation.
 Implementation files allow for code to be extracted out from the API file, while only being callable from other files within the library, including both API and implementation files.
 Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package to `package Geometry impl`.

 However, as a package adds more files, it will probably want to separate out into multiple